DEFRA/defra-map/docs/api.md

 # API reference

-The **Flood Map** is a customizable mapping interface with a focus on accessibility.
-It has been designed for specific use cases.
+The **Flood Map** is a customizable mapping interface, designed for specific use cases and with a focus on accessibiity.
 It is provided as a high-level API that works in conjunction with the MapLibre API.

 The `FloodMap` object represents an instance of a flood map on your page.
 It provides methods and properties that allow you to programmatically modify the flood map and trigger events as users interact with it.